 Crown Clumping

 Forest and shrub canopy foliage is organized in crowns.
-Crown clumping will typically decrease shadows and increase the likelihood of illuminating and viewing the understory in a manner that results in a non-trivial impact on R (Chen and Leblanc, xx).
+Crown clumping will typically decrease shadows and increase the likelihood of illuminating and viewing the understory in a manner that results in a non-trivial impact on R (Chen and Leblanc, 1997).
 PROSAIL does not account for crown clumping.
-There are many RTM that account for crown clumping.
-The 4SAIL2 RTM model, with a single canopy layer, is used because i) it have been validated using international standard (Widlowski et al., xx), ii) it relies on only one additional parameter compared to PROSAIL, the crown cover (CC) and iii) it is equivalent to the RTM used in PROSAIL when CC=1.
+There are many RTMs that account for crown clumping.
+The 4SAIL2 RTM model, with a single canopy layer, is used because i) it have been validated using international standard (Widlowski et al., 2007), ii) it relies on only one additional parameter compared to PROSAIL, the crown cover (CC) and iii) it is equivalent to the RTM used in PROSAIL when CC=1.

-Simulation Laws
+6.2 Simulation Laws